zik-uralov/daily-jokes/joke_history.md

 - 2025-12-17 11:06:50: Chuck Norris can escape a Black Hole (source: https://api.chucknorris.io/jokes/random)
 - 2025-12-17 11:26:53: How many React developers does it take to change a lightbulb?
 None, they prefer dark mode. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-12-17 11:46:55: I'd tell you a joke about NAT but I would have to translate. (source: https://v2.jokeapi.dev/joke/Any?type=single)
+- 2025-12-17 12:06:57: A DHCP packet walks into a bar and asks for a beer.
+Bartender says, "here, but I’ll need that back in an hour!" (source: https://official-joke-api.appspot.com/jokes/programming/random)